 Each fall, Arabia Mountain explodes with with vibrant yellow daisies, making the mountain’s already-otherworldly surface look even more magical.
 September is the perfect time to visit this spot to catch the area in full bloom.

-This fall bierfest at Tucker Brewing Company is inspired by Munich’s Oktoberfest.
+Tucktoberfest, a fall bierfest at Tucker Brewing Company, is inspired by Munich’s famous Oktoberfest.
 You can expect to find festive decorations, games, and live music (including polka bands!).
 Plus, order from a special German menu with Oktoberfest favorites.

 Fall is the perfect time to take a walking tour of Atlanta.
 Stroll through Atlanta’s historic neighborhoods while taking in the crisp fall air and foliage.

-22. See Scarecrows at the Atlanta Botanical Garden: Sept 28-Oct 31
+21. See Scarecrows at the Atlanta Botanical Garden: 2022 Dates to be Announced!

 Each fall, the Atlanta Botanical Garden experiences an invasion of scarecrows!
 These works of art are crafted by local businesses, families, schools, and individuals.
 The display of scarecrows is scattered throughout the gardens in Midtown and Gainesville for visitors to explore.